pendulum-project/ntpd-rs/README.md

 ### Build from source

-Currently, ntpd-rs only supports Linux-based operating systems.
+Currently, ntpd-rs only officially supports Linux-based operating systems.
 Our current testing only targets Linux kernels after version 5.0.0, older kernels may work but this is not guaranteed.

 ntpd-rs is written in rust.
 We strongly recommend using [rustup](https://rustup.rs) to install a rust toolchain, because the version provided by system package managers tends to be out of date.
 Be sure to use a recent version of the rust compiler.